ktwilson/PowerCheck/README.md

 # PowerCheck
-Node app that monitors AC power for outage
+Node app that monitors AC power for outage by checking the existence of an Ethernet connection.